splunk/attack_data/total_replay/readme.md

 It then uses these inputs to identify and replay the attack data associated with them.

-B. Or for automation purposes, you can use a simple .txt file like:
+B. For automation, you can also provide a simple .txt file.
+For example:

+**test.txt**:

 ```
 wsreset_uac_bypass.yml